clutchitggs/clutchitggs/README.md

 ---

-EE student at the Holon Institute of Technology with 2 years of industrial-automation field experience as a Licensed Master Electrician.
-Currently shipping solo projects across embedded systems, AI infrastructure, cybersecurity, and full-stack web — exploring the field one deployed project at a time.

-> **Open to student roles and internships.** Embedded, software, security, AI tooling — anything I'd learn from.
+Data Center Engineer at MEGA D.C, working on the 24/7 operations team of a new AI-focused data center in Modi'in: electrical distribution, generators and UPS, cooling plant, fire systems and BMS/SCADA.

+Licensed Master Electrician with two years of hands-on field experience troubleshooting industrial electro-mechanical automation before moving into critical facilities.
+Completing a B.Sc. in Electrical Engineering (power track) at HIT, expected 2027.

+Outside of work I build embedded and software projects, from real-time DSP on microcontrollers to full-stack web apps.
+Comfortable reading schematics, writing code, and working a night shift when the chiller alarm goes off.

+Interested in critical facilities engineering, commissioning, and hyperscale data center operations.
 ---

 ## Featured projects